-- (i) To relax the assumption that the representing probability P be additive by assuming that it is only a capacity, that is, a normalized monotone set function.
+- (i) To relax the assumption that the representing probability P is additive by assuming that it is only a capacity, that is, a normalized monotone set function.
 In this case, the lack of additivity would reflect the presence of ambiguity, whose importance is somehow measured by the nonadditivity of P. For example, in the previous urn Ellsberg experiment a possible capacity P would be such that P(R) = 1/3 and P(Y) = P(G) = 0.
 The equality P(Y) = P(G) reflects the symmetry of ignorance, but, since P is no longer additive, we can set P(Y) = P(G) = 0.
-The nonadditivity gap $P(Y \cup G) - P(Y) - P(G) = 2/3$ models the presence of ambiguity. - (ii) To relax the assumption that the representing probability P be unique by assuming that beliefs may be represented by sets C of probability measures.
+The nonadditivity gap $P(Y \cup G) P(Y) P(G) = 2/3$ models the presence of ambiguity. - (ii) To relax the assumption that the representing probability P is unique by assuming that beliefs may be represented by sets C of probability measures.
 In this case, ambiguity would be reflected by the nonsingleton nature of these sets, whose sizes would somehow reflect the importance of ambiguity in the decision problem that the DMs face.
 For example, in the single urn Ellsberg experiment a possible set C consists of all probabilities that give probability 1/3 to R.

 David pursued approach (i) in his seminal 1989 paper, first drafted in 1982.
 It axiomatized the so-called Choquet Expected Utility criterion, which extends the SEU criterion by allowing for capacities in place of additive probability measures.
-Besides its conceptual novelty, the derivation is mathematically nontrivial because it had to rely on a nonadditive theory of integration that David reinvented by himself, to later learn that an earlier theory had been developed in the early 1950s by Gustave Choquet (so the name "Choquet" for the integral), one of the most prominent mathematicians of his time.
+Besides its conceptual novelty, the derivation is mathematically nontrivial because it had to rely on a nonadditive theory of integration that David reinvented by himself, to later learn that an earlier theory had been developed in the early 1950s by Gustave Choquet (hence the name "Choquet" for the integral), one of the most prominent mathematicians of his time.

 It is hard to overestimate the importance of this paper, which also set the agenda methodologically for the field, as we discuss shortly.
 Before, however, we turn to the approach (ii) that David developed along with his young student, then lifetime collaborator, Itzhak Gilboa.
-Their classic 1989 paper, first drafted in 1986, axiomatized the Maximin Expected Utility (MEU) criterion, which played a central role in both the theoretical developments and empirical applications of modern decision under uncertainty.
+Their classic 1989 paper, first drafted in 1986, axiomatized the Maximin Expected Utility (MEU) criterion, which played a central role in both the theoretical developments and empirical applications of modern decision theory under uncertainty.

 The basic idea of the MEU criterion is, at the same time, simple and appealing: since decision makers have not enough information to form a meaningful single subjective probability, they use a set of them, consisting of all subjective probabilities compatible with their limited information.
 Using this set C, acts f are then ranked via the criterion in which the minimum reflects a cautious attitude of the decision makers that results from a negative attitude toward ambiguity.
+This cognitively appealing criterion, easily amenable to the optimization problems that economic applications feature, has been widely applied in economics and beyond.

-$$\min{P \in \mathcal{C}} \int{S} u\left(f\left(s\right)\right) \mathrm{d}P\left(s\right)$$
+$$\min{P \in \mathcal{C}} \int{S} u(f(s)) \mathrm{d}\mathbf{P}(\mathbf{s})$$